-The fully-ACGME accredited Marshall University Psychiatry Residency program is a 4 year ACGME accredited program, accepting 4 residents per year, for a total of 16 psychiatry residents.
+The fully-ACGME accredited Marshall University Psychiatry Residency program is a 4 year ACGME accredited program, accepting six residents per year, for a total of 24 psychiatry residents.
 The program is designed to train the resident for practice in any field of psychiatry and offers a rich and diverse clinical training, with enthusiastic faculty and staff.
-We are pleased to be a close knit and friendly department, and look forward to meeting our new residents!
+We are pleased to be a close-knit and friendly department, and we look forward to meeting our new residents!

 We are proud to offer six (6) different clinical locations for the training of our residents.
-Huntington WV is home to an amazing array of psychiatric care and facilities, ensuring our residents will be well trained and confident to practice in any psychiatric setting.
+Huntington, West Virginia, is home to an amazing array of psychiatric care and facilities, ensuring our residents will be well trained and confident to practice in any psychiatric setting.
 However, the residents are always close by, as all but one location is located in downtown Huntington, while the other (Huntington Veteran’s Affairs Medical Center - VAMC) is a short drive to the Spring Valley area near Huntington.

 The residency is enhanced by the recent accreditation of a Child and Adolescent Fellowship, as well as a Geriatric Psychiatry Fellowship.
-We look forward to welcoming new fellows in the Summer of 2019.
+We were excited to welcomed our first cohort of fellows in July 2020.

 The residency program also offers an Academic Psychiatry Track, where residents will have hand on experience in education and research in preparation for a career in academic psychiatry.
 Areas of educational focus include medical student education, both preclinical and clinical as well as residency education.
 Residents will also have opportunities in research projects and scholarly pursuits, in addition to those offered to all psychiatry residents.